TriamUdom/ClubReg-v2/readme.md

 - PHP 7+
 - Relational Database e.g. MySQL
-- Google's ReCAPTCHA

 ## Developers

-Original ideas by Papon Chaisrisookumporn
+Original ideas by Papon Chaisrisookumporn (TU77)

-Written by Siwat Techavoranant
+Developed by Siwat Techavoranant (TU78)

+Maintained by Piyachet Kanda (TU79) and Possawat Suksai (TU81)

 ## License

 ALL RIGHT RESERVED.
-Copyright © 2017 by Siwat Techavoranant
+Copyright © 2017-2020 by Siwat Techavoranant

-Source code is provided for viewing only, all other rights are reserved unless being explicitly specified.

 If you want to use this project in production, please contact me at keen(at)keendev.net.